vithun-dhyan/dhyancc/SpringBackend/spring-handson-base/HELP.md

 ------
 #7 Data model init

-Copy the class com.dhyancc.handson.init.DBInit into your project, also copy all repo classes avaialble in com.dhyancc.handson.repo into your project
+Copy the class com.dhyancc.handson.init.DBInit into your project, also copy all repo classes available in com.dhyancc.handson.repo into your project

 -------
 #8 Run Again